 Images show new work at NKorea’s nuclear test site

-WASHINGTON (AP) — Satellite imagery shows North Korea has made new tunnel entrances at its nuclear test site in a sign it is preparing to conduct more underground explosions there in the future, a U.S. research institute said Wednesday.
+WASHINGTON (AP) — A U.S. research institute says North Korea has made new tunnel entrances at its nuclear test site in a sign it is preparing to conduct more underground explosions there in the future.

-That’s the latest indication that Pyongyang is pressing on with its nuclear weapons program, although the U.S.-Korea Institute at Johns Hopkins School of Advanced International Studies says there’s no sign another test explosion is coming soon.
+But the U.S.-Korea Institute at Johns Hopkins School of Advanced International Studies says there’s no sign that Pyongyang plans another test soon.

-In February, North Korea conducted its third and most powerful nuclear test since 2006, drawing international condemnation — including from its benefactor China — and tighter U.N. sanctions.
-The North now says it is willing to resume aid-for-disarmament negotiations without preconditions, but the U.S. remains skeptical of Pyongyang’s intentions.
+In February, North Korea conducted its third nuclear test since 2006, drawing tighter U.N. sanctions.
+It now says it is willing to resume aid-for-disarmament negotiations without preconditions.